robertkula/.dotfiles/README.md

 Configuration files for common applications.
-This files are used to keep configuration the same across different machines.

-Files must be linked to their destinations for the applications.
+Files must be linked to their config locations.

 For example,
 `ln -s ~/.dotfiles/.vimrc ~/.vimrc`

-Would like to adding a mapping file for locations, but plenty of other methods available.